DECLARE SUB

 If you pass a string you may specify the length of the string.
 This length will be the maximum length the string may grow.
 This is important when you pass a string BYVAL.

-When you for example pass a string like "ABC" to a subroutine or function BYVAL, the compiler will create a copy with a length of 3.
+For example, when you pass a string like "ABC" to a subroutine or function using BYVAL, the compiler will create a copy with a length of 3.
 This is sufficient to pass it to the sub routine.

 But if the sub routine adds data to the string, it will not fit since the string is too short.
 In such a case you can specify the length. s as string * 10, will create a string with a size of 10.